 - Customer Reviews (1)

-This month's issue features articles which take a look back at events of 100 years ago.
+This issue features articles which take a look back at events of 100 years ago.
 This year the magazine will feature several articles looking back at 1919, a volatile and momentous year in American history.
 February is Black History Month and this issue features a guest article written by the descendant of a freed slave whose legacy still matters today.
 Two articles on manumission and free people of color owning slaves are of interest both historically and genealogically.
 Feature articles include:

 - The Boston Molasses Flood of 1919: could it have been an omen for the volatile year ahead for America?